freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming/use-the-filter-method-to-extract-data-from-an-array.md

 </section>

 ## Instructions

 <section id='instructions'>

-The variable <code>watchList</code> holds an array of objects with information on several movies.
-Use a combination of <code>filter</code> and <code>map</code> on <code>watchList</code> to assign a new array of objects with only <code>title</code> and <code>rating</code> keys.
-The new array should only include objects where <code>imdbRating</code> is greater than or equal to 8.0.
+The variable `watchList` holds an array of objects with information on several movies.
+Use a combination of `filter` and `map` on `watchList` to assign a new array of objects with only `title` and `rating` keys.
+The new array should only include objects where `imdbRating` is greater than or equal to 8.0.
 Note that the rating values are saved as strings in the object and you may need to convert them into numbers to perform mathematical operations on them.

 </section>

 ## Tests

 <section id='tests'>

 ```yml